Webinars For Parents

 This talk gives you the knowledge and guidance to support your child through revision and exam preparation, with tools to help them manage any pre-exam stress and anxiety, so that they can perform their best on the day.

-Transition to Senior School
+Managing the Transition to Senior School

 This year’s leavers are facing a particularly challenging transition.
 They need skills to help them manage any anxiety and set them up for a successful senior school career.
 We will explore how our parental role must change to meet their need for independence.